Graduate Student Handbook

 Spring rotation: April 1–June 30.

 Most students will be successful in finding a mentor in the training program during these three rotations, and should be able to identify their thesis labs by June 15.
 To ensure that students and faculty have equal opportunity to explore all possibilities, no commitment is to be made before May 15.
-For the conditions that apply if a fourth rotation is needed or a student is interested in doing the third rotation with an out-of-program faculty member, see the Lab choice policy for first year students.
+The Lab Choice Policy details policies for exceptional circumstances.

 The University requires that all foreign students from non-English speaking countries take an English Placement Test.
 This test is offered in the Language Labs in Lewisohn Hall.
 Once this test is evaluated, the student may be placed in a course offered by the American Language Program.
 This course, designed specifically to assist foreign students with both language and cultural difficulties and emphasizes teaching skills, is required for all students whose score on the placement test demonstrates a need.
 The American Language courses are given at many different times, accommodating laboratory and course schedules.